Introduction.

 Click on the plus symbol [+]Item 1 to expand the item and display the ClsArea Object Properties and their Values.

-Note the dblLength property value is showing as 21.
+Note the dblLength property value is shown as 21.
 We will try to change this value by typing an expression in the Debug Window.
-Type the following expression directly in Debug Window and press Enter Key:
+Type the following expression directly in the Debug Window and press Enter Key:

 ObjColl.Item(1).dblLength = 50

-If you would like to overwrite an object item, then you must Remove the wrong item first from Collection, with item sequence number as a parameter (say Remove 1 ), and add a new object with whatever changes required to the new item.
-You may use the After or Before parameter with the proper item number to position the item to the exact area in the Collection Object, from where you have removed the old item.
+If you would like to overwrite an object item, then you must Remove the wrong item first from the Collection, with the item sequence number as a parameter (say Remove 1), and add a new object with whatever changes are required to the new item.
+You may use the After or Before parameter with the proper item number to position the item in the exact area in the Collection Object, from where you have removed the old item.
 Check last week’s Article: Ms-Access and Collection Object Basics for clarity on Before or After parameter usage of Add Method.

 Save to Collection with Key.

-Let us try another example, with few changes to the above code, to Add items with KEY value into the Collection Object.
+Let us try another example, with a few changes to the above code, to Add items with the KEY value in the Collection Object.
 In the printing section, we will retrieve ClsArea Class Object items from Collection with the use of Key values.

 Copy and Paste the following Code into a Standard Module:

-We have declared two more String Variables (Desc) to store the Item Description for ClsArea Object instance property strDesc.
+We have declared two more String Variables (Desc) to store the Item Description for ClsArea Object instance property Arr.strDesc.
 The same description will be used as Key-value, in the Add method too.

 The strKey variable will be used to create the Key-Value in the printing section for retrieving each item object from the Collection.
 We can re-use the Desc variable in the printing Section also, for creating the Key-Value, but a separate variable strKey is used for clarity.